William Bradford (painter)

 William Bradford (April 30, 1823 – April 25, 1892) was an American romanticist painter, photographer and explorer, originally from Fairhaven, Massachusetts, near New Bedford.
 His early work focused on portraits of the many ships in New Bedford Harbor.
 In 1858, his painting New Bedford Harbor at Sunset was included in Albert Bierstadt's landmark New Bedford Art Exhibition.

 Career

 He is known for his paintings of ships and Arctic seascapes.
 From 1861 to 1866 he made excursions north to Labrador with Dr. Isaac Israel Hayes.
 He was one of the first American painters to portray the frozen regions of the north: for example, his contemporary Frederic Edwin Church had painted The Icebergs in 1861; Albert Bierstadt was also active in the same period.
-Bradford was accompanied by photographer William H. Pierce on his 1864 expedition, which resulted in the first iceberg photographs taken in acrtic regions.
+Bradford was accompanied by photographer William H. Pierce on his 1864 expedition, which resulted in the first iceberg photographs taken in arctic regions.

 In 1862, Boston, he was an art teacher to Charles Dormon Robinson.